Harvard-CS145/cs145-21-project0/README.md

-# Project 0: Get started with Line and Circle Topologies
+# Project 0: Get started with Mininet and Topology Configurations

 ## Objectives

-* Learn about the basic components that you will need for future projects through a toy example: Mininiet, P4 program, controller
+* Get familiar with the experiment environment: Mininiet, Topology configurations, controller, etc.
-* Using some of the tools, write your own circle topology
+* Create your own circle topology
-* Run example applications on your toy example and learn how to read their performance numbers
+* Run example applications on the simple topology and learn how to read their performance numbers

 ## Tutorial: The line topology example